chaseltb/full-stack-stock-app/stock-app-plan-detailed.md

 - `private AccountType accountType`

 ## Steps
+1. Create the Production Database: Create tables for Currency, Portfolio, User, UserPortfolio, Countries, Stocks, Orders, and PortfolioOrder.
+Add data if needed.
+2. Create the Test Database: Create a transaction script for testing for the tables (Currency, Portfolio, User, UserPortfolio, Countries, Stocks, Orders, and PortfolioOrder).
+Create the tables and add test data for each table in the transaction script.
-1. Set Up Maven Project: Create a Maven project and add dependencies for JUnit, Spring Boot, and MYSQL.
+3. Set Up Maven Project: Create a Maven project and add dependencies for JUnit, Spring Boot, and MYSQL.
-2. Create Model Classes: Create the User, Stock, Order, Currency, Country, Portfolio, StockExchange, AssetType, AccountType, and TransactionType models.
+4. Create Model Classes: Create the User, Stock, Order, Currency, Country, Portfolio, StockExchange, AssetType, AccountType, and TransactionType models.
-3. Create Mappers: Create data mappers for Stock, User, Order, StockExchange, and Portfolio.
+5. Create Mappers: Create data mappers for Stock, User, Order, StockExchange, and Portfolio.
-3. Create Repository Layer Classes and Tests: Create the DataException class.
+6. Create Repository Layer Classes and Tests: Create the DataException class.
 Create the Repository interface, JdbcTemplateRepository class, and JdbcTemplateRepositoryTest test class for Stock, User, Order, StockExchange, and Portfolio.
-4. Create Service Layer: Create the Service class and ServiceTest test class for Stock, User, Order, StockExchange, and Portfolio.
+7. Create Service Layer: Create the Service class and ServiceTest test class for Stock, User, Order, StockExchange, and Portfolio.
-5. Create Controller Layer: Create the Controller class and HTTP requests for Stock, User, Order, StockExchange, and Portfolio.
+8. Create Controller Layer: Create the Controller class and HTTP requests for Stock, User, Order, StockExchange, and Portfolio.
 Remember to use OpenAPI/Swagger documentation.
-6. Create the App class and run the application.
+9. Create the App class, add database configuration secrets in application.properties, and run the application.